Government guidelines suggest that we get at least 150 minutes of physical activity a week to reduce our risk of several serious health conditions.

 Each sport requires a specific technique, so you should be sure to get the proper coaching when trying something new.

 When you join a gym, make sure to get a full induction so you know how all the machines and weights work, and check that you're using them properly.
-Remember that with our private health insurance you can get a 25% discount at many gyms.
+Remember that with our health insurance you can get a 25% discount at many gyms.

 Staying within your limits